-I am a Postdoctoral researcher, under Prof. Dr. Sjouke Mauw, within the Security and Trust of Software Systems (SaToSS) research group at the University of Luxembourg.
+From September 2018 to August 2023, I was a Postdoctoral researcher, under Prof. Dr. Sjouke Mauw, within the Security and Trust of Software Systems (SaToSS) research group at the University of Luxembourg.
+This website records some of my activities in Luxembourg, and is not maintained after August 2023.

 I summarise key results and research directions.

 Equivalence checking and privacy.
-In my previous post as senior research fellow at Nanyang Technological University, Singapore, we solved several problems in protocol verification which use logic to give us a better understanding of congruences for process calculi [CONCUR'17, LICS'18, LMCS'21, ICTAC'21].
+My colleagues and I have solved several problems in protocol verification which use logic to give us a better understanding of congruences for process calculi and better awareness of concurrency [CONCUR'17, LICS'18, LMCS'21, ICTAC'21, TCS'23, CONCUR'22, EXPRESS/SOS'22].
 These breakthroughs enable us to refine methoods for verifying privacy properties using cryptographic calculi.
 The methodology was used to discover a privacy vulnerability for ePassports [ESORICS'19, LMCS'21].
+We have also used equivalence checking to develop threat models for contactless payment cards (the cards in your wallet), and have devised new protocols that better protect our privacy [CSF'22, CCS'23], as addressed in the PhD thesis of Semen Yurkov.

 Linked Data.
 My PhD thesis at University of Southampton was on high-level languages for consuming data published on the Web.
 Such language abstractions [Sci.Comp.Prog.'14, JLAMP'15, JLAMP'16] allow programs to engage in sessions, where information discovered in queries can be used to form new queries, thereby navigating an interlinked Web of Data.
 Providing high-level language abstractions makes such programming tasks easier.
 This led me to the notion of a descriptive type system, which assists the data consumer during such interactions by generating suggestions for how inconsistencies in data may be resolved.